UK Council for Psychotherapy

 Counselling for eco-anxiety in London, Camden, Kings Cross, climate change stress Counselling for signs of climate grief

-Talking About State Of Planet Health, Eco-Anxiety, Climate Grief, A Crisis Of Political & Spiritual Consciousness & Action We may want to talk about our concerns, fears, responses regarding the environment and all the impacts, (global heating, climate crisis, climate emergency, climate anxiety, depression, eco grief, bio-diversity crisis, erosion, climate pollution, plant depletion, green issues, ecopsychology, ecologism, air pollution, nature loss, global change of ecosystem, species depletion, animal cruelty, extreme weather, energy crisis, social collapse, climate refugees, destruction, wars, death, ecocide, disharmonious effects upon our dysfunctional relationships).
+Talking About State Of Planet Health, Eco-Anxiety, Eco-Distress, Climate Grief, A Crisis Of Political & Spiritual Consciousness & Action We may want to talk about our concerns, fears, responses regarding the environment and all the impacts, (global heating, climate crisis, climate emergency, climate anxiety, depression, eco grief, bio-diversity crisis, erosion, climate pollution, plant depletion, green issues, ecopsychology, ecologism, air pollution, nature loss, global change of ecosystem, species depletion, animal cruelty, extreme weather, energy crisis, social collapse, climate refugees, destruction, wars, death, ecocide, disharmonious effects upon our dysfunctional relationships).
 This can be called Anthropocene - how human behaviours and actions have influenced the climate, environment, through dominating, disrespecting nature, rather than being a respectful holistic participant with it, recognising that the environment is our home and richness (not just financial wealth preoccupation).
 We may also want to talk about the impact of monoculture, deforestation, depletion of essential minerals, zoonotic diseases from other animals jumping to humans, food production, over-population, and population displacement, water shortages through rainfall changes, patterns of changing climate.
 What goes on in the world impacts on us and the therapy offers a space to talk about our disturbance, numbness, impotence, grief, frustrations, stress and trauma, maybe anger and rage (all of which are appropriate responses about what's happening to the planet).
 Acknowledging the limitations of lifestyle changes, technology, we may feel frustrated by lack of radical system change and radical action by governments to stop climate catastrophe.
 The human brain may be wired to act only on immediate danger, which can therefore ignore the perceived drip - drip effects on climate change.
 As the botanist Robin Wall Kimmerer writes how indigenous cultures don't recognise land ownership, we may ask who owns the earth or are we custodians of it.
 We may have views on man's commodification of land - land grabbing, land buyoffs leading to people's dispossession, where corporate policy makers ensure global food prices are subject to stock market fluctuations.
 Re-evaluating what makes our life worth living, repairing what we can, remaining connected with nature, joy and supportive others, not overloading ourself with information, living for each day, being in the moment, may be important to us.
 As a human species we have been pretty good at innovation, adaptation - survived plagues, wars, migrations, natural disasters and previous climate change, taking may years of human evolution.
-And this climate crisis calls upon personal and global action.
+And this climate crisis calls upon personal, local and global action.
 The therapy also includes exploring our relationship to nature and the environment - both the external environment and our internal environment - what's happening inside, alongside the existential threat of life.
 We may also want to talk about what crisis means for us - its impact and how it relates to feelings in our past.
 We can view this crisis as needing both practical and spiritual responses.
 Coming from the heart, we (and indeed all of us) may want to include or focus upon engaging in environmentally beneficial behaviours, consciousness in and beyond us, spirituality and abundance.
 We may want to add our contribution to personal and universal good, infinite creativity in order to sensibly contribute to using Earth's natural resources, healing the planet through relational responses, trusteeship, guardianship.
 Focusing on our helplessness, fears and dramas, shame and guilt, means this is what we create.
-The counselling for eco-anxiety, climate depression can be a space to talk about our specific concerns.
+The counselling for eco-anxiety, eco-distress, climate depression can be a space to talk about our specific concerns.
 This may include exploring how we can move from any rigid thinking, fear, dread, impending doom and catastrophe to appreciation, stewardship of the planet as guests in the world, towards building emotional resilience, hope, transformation focusing on our vision, supporting the economic, physical, emotional, spiritual health and cultural change of all and taking action towards serving life, building communities.
 This may begin by identifying what matters to us, focusing on small, constructive, meaningful actions acknowledging that the planet can't be fixed, but can be ethically managed.
 "Think global, act local" Patrick Geedes states.
 We may also want to explore our practical skills, innovations, emotional intelligence, creative imagination outside the box, networking and working collaboratively in communities, our communication skills in order to continue to enjoy life and be active towards climate justice, positive climate change and action as Shelly writes "Rising like lions in slumber".
 (For some of us it may also be important to realise that throughout millions of years the planet has gone through many cycles of profound climate change.)

 All things in nature, even the universe itself, have their span of existence, birth and death, beginning and ending.